systemcarl/weblog/articles/devlogs/blank/ci-cd.md

 While this may be acceptable for certain projects where the application
     architecture generates long-term value and is unlikely to change, it's not ideal for a small project meant for learning and experimentation.
-The time invested into manage this very specific deployment process can't be
+The time invested into managing this very specific deployment process can't be
     justified when it cannot be easily adapted to other projects.

 In the future, I would like to explore creating a more generalized CI/CD